Australian <em>sapphire</em>

 Not better or worse — genuinely different

 Australian sapphires are chemically the same mineral as sapphire from Sri Lanka, Madagascar or Kashmir — but they carry markedly more iron, and that single difference shapes everything about them.
 It gives them their depth, their distinctive teals and greens and golden yellows, and the spectacular parti-colours Australia is famous for.
-For a long time that iron worked against them: the darkest stones were dismissed as too inky for the market.
-Today, those same characteristics are exactly what people seek out.
+For a long time, that iron worked against them: the darkest stones tarnished the reputation of Australian sapphires, with bright stones often being marketed as Thai origin.
+Today, we better understand the varied beauty of Australian sapphires, and their unique characteristics are exactly what people seek out.

 There's a second thing that sets them apart, and it isn't gemmological — it's provenance.
 Australian sapphire can be traced, often to a single field or a single family's lease.
 For us, that means we can tell you not just that a stone is Australian, but where in Australia it came from and whose hands pulled it out of the wash.
 That's vanishingly rare in the sapphire world.